 The Illinois Department of Transportation and the Tollway Board of Directors decided to increase the speed limits after a year-long study determined that the speed limit increases could be done safely.
 Critics of this move believe that the increase in speed could lead to an increase in traffic accidents and an increase in the severity of traffic crashes.
 From a criminal standpoint, there is no doubt that the increase in speed limits will lead to fewer motorist facing the possibility of being charged with a crime for Excessive Speeding.

-James Dimeas is a nationally-recognized, award-winning, traffic lawyer.
-James Dimeas has been handling traffic cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
+James Dimeas is a nationally-recognized, award-winning, traffic lawyer, with extensive experience with Excessive and Aggravated Speeding cases.
+James Dimeas has been handling Excessive and Aggravated Speeding cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise, and a “Best DUI Attorney.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any traffic attorney in the United States.
+James Dimeas was named a “Best Criminal Defense Lawyer in Chicago” by Expertise, and a “Best DUI Attorney.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any Excessive and Aggravated Speeding attorney in the United States.

-If you are charged with speeding, you can contact James Dimeas anytime for a free and confidential consultation.
-You can talk to James Dimeas anytime by calling him at 847-807-7405.
+If you are charged with Excessive and Aggravated Speeding, you can contact James Dimeas anytime for a free and confidential consultation.
+You can speak to James Dimeas personally by calling him at 847-807-7405.